btskinner/rworkshop/README.md

-Workshop on R: master files
+#Workshop on R: gh-pages files